wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2021-12-20-frugal-computing-developer.md

 - Web browsers need resources depending on the number of sites the user is accessing concurrently as well as on the design of the sites;
 - for video based applications, energy consumption depends on the resolution of the video;
 - if the user experiences the app as sluggish or erratic, they might be more inclined to upgrade their device.

+[Note: post edited on 2022-12-07 because the original post assumed that internet network emissions are proportional to the traffic volume, and more recent research shows this is not the case.]